p2eengineering/Kalp-Accounting/README.md

 ## TODOs
 - TODO: call intialize for vesting contract address
 - TODO: Do we need to take bridge contract address as input in initialize
-- TODO: use deny list in transferFrom
+- TODO: use deny list in transferFrom and transfer
 - Emit event after Update Allowance?
 - Setting roles in intialize for Foundation admin and gateway admin but its not getting used
 - Write setter getter for UserRole struct if we are going to use it